greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 **Note:** The `gp_resource_group_bypass` server configuration parameter is enforced only when resource group-based resource management is active.

-Enables or disables the enforcement of resource group concurrent transaction limits on Greenplum Database resources.
+ Activates or deactivates  the enforcement of resource group concurrent transaction limits on Greenplum Database resources.
 The default value is `false`, which enforces resource group transaction limits.
 Resource groups manage resources such as CPU, memory, and the number of concurrent transactions that are used by queries and external components such as PL/Container.

 You can set this parameter to `true` to bypass resource group concurrent transaction limitations so that a query can run immediately.
 For example, you can set the parameter to `true` for a session to run a system catalog query or a similar query that requires a minimal amount of resources.